Emergence of spin-phonon coupling in a Gd-doped Y$_2$CoMnO$_6$ double perovskite oxide: a combined experimental and

 In the past, Iliev \textit{et al}. \cite{int_29} have identified the Raman modes for Mn-based DP system from the semiempirical calculation, and it is in good agreement with their experimental results.
 Therefore, based on some of the previous works \cite{int_29, RD_7}, Raman modes at 632 cm$^{-1}$, 505 cm$^{-1}$, 340 cm$^{-1}$, 298 cm$^{-1}$, 265 cm$^{-1}$, and 196 cm$^{-1}$ observed in our experiment can be assigned to A$_g$ symmetry and also known as stretching mode (S).
 Here Co/Mn-O bond involves both in-plane and out-of-plane vibrations and those detected at 544 cm$^{-1}$, 476 cm$^{-1}$, and 406 cm$^{-1}$ have B$_g$ symmetry and are also known as anti-stretching mode (AS).
 Here O$^{2-}$ ions vibrate perpendicularly to the Co/Mn-O bond.
-The mode noticed at higher wave number 1270 cm$^{-1}$ corresponds to the second-order overtone of breathing mode \cite{RD_8}.
+Generally, vibrational modes correspond to oxygen atoms connected with higher valence ions \cite{RD_5}.

-In order to study spin-phonon coupling in our sample, the effect of temperature on the phonon modes has been analyzed.
-The recorded temperature dependence of the Raman spectrum between 4 K and 300 K is shown in Fig.~\ref{raman1} (b), (c), and (d).
-These figures illustrate the impact of magnetic ordering on the lattice vibration.
-Generally, in manganite perovskite, the stretching mode shows spin-phonon coupling \cite{RD_9}.
-In our study, the temperature dependence of two of the most representative Raman modes are presented in Fig.~\ref{raman3} (a-b).
-Temperature dependence of phonon frequency due to anharmonic contribution (due to lattice contraction) proposed by Balkanski \cite{RD_10} can be written as follows,
+Now, we focus on some first-order Raman modes and the evolution of their Raman shifts with temperature.
+The recorded temperature dependence of the Raman spectrum between 4 K and 300 K is shown in Fig.~\ref{raman2} (a), (b), and (c).
+According to, Granado et al.\cite{ref}, the change in phonon frequency with temperature in magnetic materials can be expressed as follows: $\omega(T)=\omega_0+\Delta\omega_{latt}+\Delta\omega_{anh}+\Delta\omega_{SPC}+\Delta\omega_{EPC}$, where $\omega_0$ is the phonon frequency at 0 K. $\Delta\omega_{latt}$ corresponds to the change in phonon wave-number due to the thermal expansion of lattice.
+The change in phonon frequency due to intrinsic anharmonic vibrational potential at constant volume is given by $\Delta\omega_{anh}$. $\Delta\omega_{SPC}$ and $\Delta\omega_{EPC}$ are the spin-phonon and electron-phonon coupling terms, respectively.

+$\Delta\omega_{latt}$ can be determined by the change in unit-cell volume with temperature.
+However, no spectral changes are observed throughout the temperature variation shown in Fig.~\ref{raman2} (a), (b), and (c), confirming that the YGCMO remains in a monoclinic structure with space group $P2_1/n$.
+Therefore, the observed phonon frequency shift is probably not caused by the lattice expansion with temperature.

+The anharmonicity in lattice vibration can modify the Raman shift ($\Delta\omega_{anh}$) and FWHM of the phonon modes at higher temperature.
+In general, the temperature dependence of phonon frequency due to anharmonic contribution is proposed by Balkanski \cite{RD_10} can be written as follows,